 Funeral Directors Category: East of England

-Matt Southgate and Liam Roberts.
-Business partners, hugely experienced funeral directors and thoroughly nice people, Matt and Liam have pooled all the knowledge they both acquired over decades learning their trade, and the result is the high quality Southgate & Roberts premises in central Ipswich.
+Liam Roberts.
+Together with former business partner and fellow funeral director, Matt Southgate, both hugely experienced funeral directors and thoroughly nice people, these are the people with their names above the door.
+Liam has now assumed full responsibility for the business, but Matt remains an intrinsic part of it and a dedicated member of the team.
+Matt and Liam pooled all the knowledge they had both acquired over decades learning their trade, and the result is the high quality Southgate & Roberts premises in central Ipswich.

 A former master baker and pastry chef, born and raised in London, Liam came into funerals in 1985 and immediately knew that he had found his vocation in life.
 He was trained by the best; he worked for a highly renowned London funeral business, which, at that time, held the Royal Appointment.
 Impeccable attention to detail was the standard for every client, not just the royal family, and Liam absorbed this as he learned every aspect of how to be a funeral director, working from the bottom up.

-Over the years, Liam rose to become an operations manager for the UK’s largest service provider, he worked for the Home Office on many disasters assisting with the recovery of the victims and became a consultant and funeral industry expert, but when Matt Southgate made contact with him a few years ago with the plan to open a new business in Ipswich, Liam found he was unable to resist the idea.
+Over the years, Liam rose to become an operations manager for the UK’s largest service provider.
+He worked for the Home Office on many disasters assisting with the recovery of the victims and became a consultant and funeral industry expert, but when Matt Southgate made contact with him some years ago with the plan to open a new business in Ipswich, Liam found he was unable to resist the idea.

 Matt had started working in the funeral profession twenty years ago, and, like Liam, worked his way up learning every aspect of the business.
 He too was trained by a highly respected, family owned company, and the two men instinctively recognised that they shared the same values.
 Matt had always wanted to run his own funeral directors, as he knew he could offer so much more than was possible in a large concern, and in Liam he found a business partner who was equally passionate about service to families.